JulianAbaroa/AutoTheater-MCC/README.md

 - **[Mjolnir-Forge-Editor](https://github.com/Waffle1434/Mjolnir-Forge-Editor):** For the initial inspiration and proof-of-concept regarding Halo engine memory manipulation, which served as the primary motivation for this project.

 - **MinHook:** Used for reliable function hooking.

+- **ImGui:** For the bloat-free immediate mode graphical user interface library.

 - **Halo Modding Community:** Contributions to the understanding of the Blam!
 Engine.